argonatorUberTF/Uber-Team-Fortress/README.md

 Adjust starting armor and speeds to rebalance things.

+Added the original caltrops from original Team Fortress.
+The scout, medic and spy can drop them separatly with impulse 121 or with drop 1 as a combo.

 All players start with at least 3 of each type of the two kinds of grenades.
 So drops require two type 2 work from the spawn on any map regardless for faster combat action.
 Besides some maps didn't have grenade ammo or some of the backpacks did not give grenades.
 This makes it possible to plant a prox mine from the start as soldier for example.